mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 You can prevent the user from hiding a column through the grid interface by setting the `hideable` in `GridColDef` to `false`.

-In the following demo, you can not hide the "username" column.
+In the following demo, the "username" column cannot be hidden.

 {{"demo": "pages/components/data-grid/columns/VisibleColumnsBasicExample.js", "bg": "inline"}}